WeTransfer/sqewer/DETAILS.md

 The `ConveyorBelt::CLI` module that you run from the commandline handler application accepts the same options as the `Worker` constructor, so everything stays configurable.

+## Execution and serialization wrappers (middleware)

+You can wrap job processing in middleware.
+A full-featured middleware class looks like this:

+    class MyWrapper
+      # Surrounds the job instantiation from the string coming from SQS.
+      def around_deserialization(serializer, msg_id, msg_payload)
+        # msg_id is the receipt handle, msg_payload is the message body string
+        yield
+      end

+      # Surrounds the actual job execution
+      def around_execution(job, context)
+        # job is the actual job you will be running, context is the ExecutionContext.
+        yield
+      end
+    end

+You need to set up a `MiddlewareStack` and supply it to the `Worker` when instantiating:

+    stack = ConveyorBelt::MiddlewareStack.new
+    stack << MyWrapper.new
+    w = ConveyorBelt::Worker.new(middleware_stack: stack)